MattLemmon/g/README.txt

     The individual stars are all spawned out of one, small class.

-    This is the great challenge of the game of GalaxyCraft: figuring out how to use the Drone classes to spawn multiple drones, similar to the Star class.
+    This is the great challenge of the game of GalaxyCraft - figuring out how to use the Drone classes to spawn multiple drones, similar to the Star class.

 4. Feel free to have fun with the program.
 Perhaps you would like to create a fifth Drone class?
 Or perhaps you'd like to create a new skin pack?
 Make any mods you want.
+You can easily change the backgroung image, the drone images, etc.

+5. Play around with Gosu.
+The tutorials and example materials are included for convenient access in    '/g/vers/gosu_lib' This saves you the trouble of having to dig all the way down into the gem folder when you want to review documentation.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~